ermouth/couch-photon/README.md

 b) `curl -H Content-Type:application/json -X PUT http://yourdomain.com:5984/photon/_design/photon -d @photon.json`.
 Run `index.html`.

-Next time you can upgrade Photon directly from Photon itself: just click the rightmost button of navbar, then click `Check for updates` button.
+Next time you can upgrade Photon directly from Photon itself: just click the rightmost button on the navbar, then click `Check for updates` button.

 Please note: for CouchDB 3.x you should explicitly make `photon` DB public, otherwise you can’t start Photon not being logged in.

 ## Installation using replication
 You can install Photon using native CouchDB replication.
-Since DB you will replicate from is of very limited capacity, please only replicate once, do not make sync continuous.
+Since the DB you will replicate from has very limited capacity, please only replicate once, do not make sync continuous.

-__For CouchDB 1.7.2 and earlier.__ Create new doc in your `_replicator` DB and copy-paste below JSON into it.
+__For CouchDB 1.7.2 and earlier.__ Create a new doc in your `_replicator` DB and copy-paste below JSON into it.
 Save – and you are done.
 ```json
 {
   "_id":      "Photon",